*This interview has been modified to keep its length*

 My extracurricular activities cover a broad range in academic fields such as Botball Club, Math Team, and Science Olympiad Club.
 I also play saxophone in concert and marching band.

 I am also working on starting my own extracurricular clubs at my school.
 I am currently working on an Artificial Intelligence club with Beaver Works*.
 I think this will be an excellent opportunity to introduce kids into this fascinating field that is powering our future.

 * Beaver Works is an excellent center chartered by MIT Lincoln Laboratory and the MIT School of Engineering that is envisioned as an incubator for research and innovation.

-Apart from Computer Science, what is your favorite
+Apart from Computer Science, what is your favorite subject?

 I enjoy math and science as well.
 I enjoy math, as it encompasses the same thing I love about Computer Science – problem-solving.
 Being able to solve problems is fun, and finding a solution is great, and Math, where everything must have an answer, is an excellent subject for problem-solving.
 Science, I find really interesting, and I like learning how the world works.